telerik/xaml-docs/controls/radexpander/howto/animation.md

 The RadExpander control has an animation enabled by default.

-To disable or enable the animation set the __AnimationManager.IsAnimationEnabled__ attached property on RadExpander.
+To disable or enable the animation, set the __AnimationManager.IsAnimationEnabled__ attached property on RadExpander.

 #### __[XAML] Example 1: Disabling animation in XAML__
 {{region radexpander-howto-animation_0}}